 How to avoid being locked out

-Prevention is better than cure.
+Prevention is better than a cure.
 There are a few things you can do to prevent being locked out in the future:

-Alternatively, Use a password manager.
-With a password manager, you can store all your passwords in one place and access them on any device, any time.
+Alternatively, use a password manager.
+With a password manager, you can store all your passwords in one place and access them on any device, at any time.
 All you need to remember is one Master Password.
 So next time you are in a situation like this, don’t panic — you can open a password manager on your mobile and find your login credentials in a matter of seconds.